Druze in Israel: Military service and Israeli politics

 Druze citizens are prominent in the Israel Defense Forces and in politics.
 The bond between Jewish and Druze soldiers is commonly known by the term "a covenant of blood" (Hebrew: ברית דמים, brit damim).

 Following Israel's establishment, the government mandated conscription for male Druze.
 From 1954 to 1956, the Druze community staged a resistance movement against this policy, known as the "conscription movement".
-Amin Tarif, the spiritual leader leader of the Druze community in Israel at the time, vehemently opposed compulsory military service.
+Amin Tarif, the spiritual leader of the Druze community in Israel at the time, vehemently opposed compulsory military service.
 In 1953, he threatened excommunication for any Druze volunteering in the Israeli army and mobilized Druze women to resist conscription for their children.
 Sheikh Tarif also refused to sanction marriages involving soldiers, viewing conscription as a threat to the community's reputation and values.

 On the contrary, another faction within the Druze community advocated for full cooperation with Israelis, including endorsing conscription.
 Notable leaders of this stance were Salah-Hassan Hanifes and Labib Hussein Abu Rokan.

 Five Druze lawmakers were elected in 2009 to serve in the 18th Knesset, a disproportionately large number considering their population.
 Reda Mansour, a Druze poet, historian, and diplomat, explained: "We are the only non-Jewish minority that is drafted into the military, and we have an even higher percentage in the combat units and as officers than the Jewish members themselves.
 So we are considered a very nationalistic, patriotic community."